Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 5 Domain 5.0 Security Program Management and Oversight.md

 C. Authoritarian
 D. Legislative

-Organizations that focus on reducing risks and that have significant compliance requirements are likely to adopt a conservative risk apetite.
+Organizations that focus on reducing risks and that have significant compliance requirements are likely to adopt a conservative risk appetite.
+Authoritarian and legislative are not usually used to describe risk appetite.

+49 B is correct
+What type of agreement is used by organizations that want to protect their proprietary data while working with third parties or individuals who will have access to the data?
+A. SLAs
+B. NDAs
+C. MSAs
+D. BPAs

+NDAs are used to protect sensitive data.
+SLA determine service levels and penalties if they are not met.